Take action for nature: Pick up rubbish

 Make an even bigger impact and organise a rubbish clean up.
 Work together with your family, friends, school or community group and tackle a bigger space together.

 To stay safe and have a more enjoyable time, we have advice on how to run a beach-clean up to help you get started.
 But the following items are recommended for any clean-up effort:

 - rubbish bags

 Dispose of rubbish appropriately after your clean-up.
 This might be at your local refuse station, recycling centre, or in rubbish collection bins at home.
 Check out your local council’s website for where you can drop off rubbish if needed.

 You should also make sure to plan the right clothing for your clean up.
 This might be as simple as warm clothing if you are heading to a more remote location.
 Or choosing visible clothing if you will be working near roads.

-Show your love for nature by being prepared to carry your rubbish away with you, including your apple cores and banana peels.
+Show your love for nature by being prepared to take your own rubbish away with you, including your apple cores and banana peels.
 Take a bag or air-tight container to store your rubbish.

-Before you go out, reduce the rubbish you might have.
-Remove as much packaging from the items you plan to take as possible, and pack any food into reusable containers.
+Before you go out, reduce the rubbish you might have by removing as much packaging from the items you plan to take as possible, and pack any food into reusable containers.

 Make a difference every day and take action by picking up rubbish on your daily commute.
 You could set a target each day and aim to pick up that many pieces of litter while on your journey.

 Protect wildlife in natural spaces and pick up food waste.
 Even if discarded food waste can break down, when it’s left in the wrong environment it attracts pests that harm our birds.
-Many break down so slowly, they can last long enough to cause serious harm.
-So even an apple core can do lasting damage when left outdoors.
+Most food waste breaks down so slowly, it can last long enough to cause serious harm.
+Even an apple core can do lasting damage when left outdoors.